EnAccess/OpenPAYGO-docs/docs/openpaygo-token/introduction.md

 **➖ Cons:**

-- Requires to setup your own network infrastructure (gateways, etc.) which can be very costly
+- Requires setting up your own network infrastructure (gateways, etc.) which can be very costly
 - Technology is not very widely available and requires additional engineering effort

 **When to use it:** We recommend using this when the lowest cost per product is needed and when you have a significant density of clients that can justify investing in the networking infrastructure.